teach-afp/www/input/lecture6.md

 - Programs often handle more than one effect

-- Monad transformer are type-level functions which allow to extend existing monads with additional side-effects
+- Monad transformer are type-level functions which allow one to extend existing monads with additional side-effects

-  * The deriving mechanisms in Haskell is quite powerful and promotes re-utilization of code
+  * The deriving mechanisms in Haskell is quite powerful and promote re-utilization of code

   * Monad transformers are not essential and you can create your own monad with